prest/prest/docs/deployment/server-configuration.md

 ## Single mode

-While serving multiple databases over the same API with pREST is doable, it's by default a single database setup.
-This is this way to prevent unwanted behavior that may make prest instable for users, in order to change that It's possible to pass a variable on your `toml` file to disable it under the `[pg]` tag as shown bellow.
+Serving multiple databases over the same API with `prestd` is doable, but it is not currently supported.
+Thus it was introduced by default the `single` configuration, it can be disabled by the following config in the `toml` file:

 ```toml
 [pg]
     single = false
 ```

+Since `v1.1.2` it is a lot safer to use multiple databases, but not yet in the ideal state of security that we want, so use it in your own risk.

 ## CORS support